tevoran/TGJGE/doc/API.md

 GIF, PSD, HDR, PIC and PNM.
 The textures can be attached to TG_objects and will be displayed with them and turn them effectively into sprites.

+The num_frames input is especially important if a sprite needs to be animated later on.
+If it's not animated then one can leave the value at 1.
+Animations are always stored in image files that store all the ani- mations in a horizontal strip.
+Therefore the num_frames input is used to divide the strip into displayable frames.

 TG_new_texture is used to create a new texture from a file located in path.
 An interesting feature is the linear interpolation toggle.
 If it's false then the texels are clearly visible with sharp borders while it's completely differen